uscensusbureau/entropy-balance-weighting/README.md

 where $p_{k}$ is a vector of positive penalty parameters chosen by the user.
 As above, this method also supports additional bound constraints on $r$ if provided.

-This verions of the problem moves the constraints into a smooth penalty function, which ensures feasibility.
+This versions of the problem moves the constraints into a smooth penalty function, which ensures feasibility.

-The advantage of this method is allowing for infeasible and colinear moments without any complications, and the simple form of the problem makes optimization fast.
+The advantage of this method is allowing for infeasible and collinear moments without any complications, and the simple form of the problem makes optimization fast.

 The downside compared to the above methods is that for any finite $p$ the solution will not match the solution of the original EBW problem exactly, and the choice of $p$ is arbitrary for the end user.
 Additionally, unlike the bounded elastic mode version above, it is not possible to algorithmically use this version of the problem to determine the feasibility of the original problem.